 - Regularly increase your marketing budget by proving that inbound marketing works for your company.

-- Understand that your internal resources for producing the content that your inbound marketing strategy requires are often not enough and use freelancers, guest authors, or content curation to generate new content and keep it fresh.
+- Accept if your internal resources for producing the content that your inbound marketing requires are not sufficient.
+Use freelancers, guest authors, or content curation to generate new content and keep it fresh.

-- Keep an eye on your marketing analytics, checking the new data as well as the results several times a week, instead of only monthly or quarterly.
+- Keep an eye on your marketing analytics.
+Check the new data as well as the results several times a week, not just monthly or quarterly.